rimanfarhood/Carrevs-Car-Reviews/README.md

 ![Entity Relationship Diagram](https://github.com/rimanfarhood/Carrevs-Car-Reviews/blob/main/docs/readme_images/databasedesign.png)

+---

 ### Security

 The views are secured by using django auth mixins,LoginRequiredMixin, UserPassesTestMixin.
 A test function was created to use the mixin and checks were ran to ensure that the user who is trying to access the page is authorized.
 Any user restricted functionality listed in the features was secured using this method.

-Environment variables stored in an env.py for local development.
+The environment variables stored in an env.py for local development.
 For security purposes to ensure no sensitive information was added the the repository.
 In production, the variables was added in heroku config vars within the project.

+---

 ## The-Surface-Plane

 ### Design

-### Color Schemes
+#### Color Schemes

 Main color schemes used for the project is blue
    - Navy (#071330) background,